-Whatever equipment you depend on to survive, choose a list of the most common parts that fail and have a toolset and replacement parts to get the repairs done.
+Whatever equipment you depend on to survive, choose a list of the most common parts that fail and have a toolset and replacement parts to complete the repairs.

-Systems you may need spare parts for heating, cooling, cooking, transportation, and communication.
+Systems may need spare parts for heating, cooling, cooking, transportation, and communication.